SSG-SolidStateGroup/Margatsni/README.txt

 MARGATSNI

-margatsni.xyz
+Margatsni.xyz

-A web based tool, Margatnsi is being developed by SolidStateGroup as an Instagram Photo Downloading tool.
+A web based tool, Margatnsi is being developed by SolidStateGroup as an Instagram Photo Downloading service.

 Members:
 * Calvin Teng